Gavin-Thomas/Dementia-Classification-FFNN/README.md

 Prior to model training, the class distribution in the training and test sets was examined to ensure a balanced dataset, crucial for unbiased predictions.
 The data preparation for machine learning included normalizing specific columns, addressing class imbalance with SMOTE (Synthetic Minority Over-sampling Technique), and splitting the dataset into training and test sets, which were then converted into PyTorch tensors.

-The core phase involved training a feedforward neural network, setting up a loss function and optimizer, and implementing data batching, loss calculation, accuracy tracking, learning rate adjustments, and model saving.
+The core phase of my project involved training a feedforward neural network, setting up a loss function and optimizer, and implementing data batching, loss calculation, accuracy tracking, learning rate adjustments, and model saving.
 Batch normalization and dropout techniques were incorporated to enhance performance and prevent overfitting.

 The model's performance was evaluated using ROC curves and confusion matrices to assess its class differentiation ability and overall predictive accuracy.</p>
     </td>